petiaccja/Mathter/docs/Guide.md

 Mathter was designed to support any notation or convention that you or your graphics API wants (even when these two are different).
 You are no longer locked to the notation you hate, neither do you have to suffer with DirectX conventions when using OpenGL.

 Here you find a list of important parameters that you first want to set to make Mathter behave as you want it to.
-It is recommended that you typedef Mathter types and wrap Mathter functions to give yourself a simpler interface without the parameters.
+It is recommended that you typedef Mathter types and wrap Mathter functions to give yourself a simpler interface without the customization parameters.

 ### Template parameters